Expressive Power of Graph Neural Networks for (Mixed-Integer) Quadratic Programs: Universal approximation for convex LCQPs

-This section presents our main theoretical results for the expressive power of GNNs for representing properties of linearly constrained quadratic programs (LCQPs).
-In particular, we show that for any LCQP data distribution, there always exists a GNN that can predict LCQP properties, in the sense of universally approximating target mappings in Definition~\ref{def:target-maps}, within some given error tolerance.
-Such results answer the question \eqref{eq:question} positively.
-We state the assumption required for our main theorems.
+This section presents our main theoretical results for the expressive power of GNNs for representing properties of LCQPs.
+In particular, we show that for any convex LCQP data distribution, there always is a GNN that can predict LCQP properties, in the sense of universally approximating target mappings in Definition~\ref{def:target-maps}, within a given error tolerance.
+Although it is known in the previous literature that there exists some continuous function that cannot be approximated by GNNs with arbitrarily small error, see e.g., \cites{xu2019powerful,azizian2020expressive,geerts2022expressiveness}, our results in this section indicate that approximating the target mappings of LCQPs do not suffer from this limitation.